varya/bem-articles-tmp/start-from-project-stub.en.md

         <li class="goods__item">...</li>
     </ul>

-Then, use a a modifier to mark new items corresponding to new goods, and with a bit of skill on your part you can add some layout nodes.<br/>
+Then, use a modifier to mark new items corresponding to new goods, and with a bit of skill on your part you can add some layout nodes.<br/>
 https://gist.github.com/4177157